-- 3308 Psychological Foundations of Elementary Education Introductory course in applications of psychological principles and knowledge to elementary education practices.
-(This course may not be counted for credit in addition to Education 3201 and/or 3314 and/or 3403 and/or 3420.) - 3309 Instructional Problems in Elementary Education An analysis of the types of curricular patterns, principles of curriculum development, evolving trends, and teaching methods in each of the major curricular areas found in the modern elementary school.
+- Structure and functioning of society as a background for the study and evaluation of elementary education; the contribution of sociological principles and findings to the improvement of educational practices.
+(This course may not be counted for credit in addition to Education 3101 and/or 3313 and/or 3437). - 3308 Psychological Foundations of Elementary Education Introductory course in applications of psychological principles and knowledge to elementary education practices.
+(This course may not be counted for credit in addition to Education 3201 and/or 3314 and/or 3403 and/or 3420.) - 3309 Instructional Problems in Elementary Education^{} An analysis of the types of curricular patterns, principles of curriculum development, evolving trends, and teaching methods in each of the major curricular areas found in the modern elementary school.
 Special attention is given to materials and procedures in the language arts area.
 (This course may not be counted for credit in addition to Education 3302 and/or 3306.)
-Prerequisite: Education 3301, 3307, and 3308. - 3496 Professional Laboratory Experience in the Elementary School †

-A minimum of ten hours a week for one semester of laboratory observation and teaching experience in an elementary classroom.
+Prerequisite: Education 3301, 3307, and 3308. - 3496 Professional Laboratory Experience in the Elementary School[•][†] A minimum of ten hours a weck for one semester of laboratory observation and teaching experience in an elementary classroom.
 Prerequisite: A grade point average of at least 2.0 in both English 3101-02 and Speech 3101; of at least 2.5 in Education 3301, 3302, 3303, 3304, 3305, 3306; senior standing and permission of the department head.
 (In an all-level program, permission of the department head concerned.)
-Students must file a practice teaching application with their college supervisor of practice teaching during the semester preceding the taking of the course. - 3497 Professional Laboratory Experience in the Elementary School A minimum of ten hours a week for one semester of laboratory teaching experience in an elementary school classroom.
+Students must file a practice teaching application with their college supervisor of practice teaching during the semester preceding the taking of the course. - 3497 Professional Laboratory Experience in the Elementary School[•][†] A minimum of ten hours a week for one semester of laboratory teaching experience in an elementary school classroom.
 To be taken concurrently with Education 3496, except in an all-levels program.